-The call for abstracts is now closed.
-However, the organizing committee also invites proposals for short courses to be presented at the conference, which can be in French or English.
+The organizing committee also invites proposals for short courses to be presented at the conference, which can be in French or English.
 The example topics that would be of interest to conference participants include:

 - Process design and operation, including comminution, flotation, gravity separation, gold ore processing, hydrometallurgy and tailings preparation;

 - Process equipment selection and operation, including slurry pumps, pipelines, belt conveyors and solid/liquid separation;

 - Ore characterization, including mineralogy and testing and piloting; and

 - Plant performance monitoring and optimization techniques, including sampling, geometallurgy, instrumentation, process control & measurement, simulation, tailings management and water treatment, metallurgical accounting, and mineral economics, deposit economic evaluations, cost estimation, NI43-101.

 The Society for Mining, Metallurgy & Exploration (SME) MINEXCHANGE 2023 Annual Conference & Expo will take place from 26th February – 1st March 2023 in Denver, US.

 The organizers invite the submission of program abstracts by 1st August 2022.
 Registrations for the event are not yet open, but you can sign up here to receive updates.

 Online/South Africa – Comminution ’23